harishk19/harishk19/README.md

 <h1 align="center">Hi 👋, I'm Harish</h1>
 <h3 align="center">A passionate Full Stack Java Developer.</h3>

+<p>Hello World! 👋
+I'm a Full Stack Java Developer with a passion for building scalable and efficient web applications.
+My journey in software development began at Gamayas as a Junior Software Engineer, where I honed my skills in Java, Spring Boot, and cloud technologies.
+I further expanded my expertise at George Mason University, working as a Web Developer to enhance digital experiences through creative UI/UX design and robust web development practices.
+Currently, I contribute to the advancement of software solutions at Advansoft International, focusing on the NALA Chef and WINGMAN applications.
+My role involves comprehensive development tasks, from designing new features and testing automation with JUnit and Selenium, to implementing RESTful web services and managing deployments with Kubernetes on GCP.

+My technical toolkit includes a wide range of programming languages and technologies such as Java, Python, ReactJs, MongoDB, AWS, and many others.
+I'm an AWS Certified Developer – Associate and hold several certifications that validate my skills in full stack development, data analytics, and software engineering practices.

+I believe in continuous learning and agile methodologies to deliver high-quality software products.
+In my GitHub repositories, you'll find projects that showcase my ability to solve complex problems, innovate, and collaborate effectively within teams.
+I'm enthusiastic about open source contribution and eager to connect with fellow developers and tech enthusiasts.

+Let's build something amazing together!</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/https://www.linkedin.com/in/harishkanukurthi/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/harishkanukurthi/" height="30" width="40" /></a>